wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/5-understand-outlook-javascript-api-capabilities.md

 > [!NOTE]
 > Contextual add-ins are not currently available in Outlook on Android and iOS at this time.

-The following image shows a contextual add-in being displayed in Outlook.
+The following image shows a contextual add-in displayed in Outlook.

 ![A contextual add-in displayed in Outlook](../media/outlook-detected-entity-card.png)